open-company/open-company-storage/README.md

 RethinkDB [isn't supported on Windows](https://github.com/rethinkdb/rethinkdb/issues/1100) directly.
 If you are stuck on Windows, you can run Linux in a virtualized environment to host RethinkDB.

+#### Ziggeo Webhooks
+In order for the video posts to function properly you will need to handle webhooks from ziggeo.

+The steps to do this are to go to the ziggeo web app at https:/ziggeo.com.
+On the left nav bar there is a 'Manage' option.
+Click that and then choose the 'Webhooks' item in the middle of the page.
+Add your ngrok url and choose 'JSON encoding' for the template option.

+To start ngrok run `ngrok http 3001` in the storage service directory.
+The ngrok url will be printed out.

 #### Configuration

 Make sure you update the section in `project.clj` that looks like this to contain your specific configuration: